sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - For pods it forms hostname by replacing the dots in IP with dashes. it maps ip with pp-dashes 10-244-2-5   10.244.2.5

-Recommended DNS server is CoreDNS
+Recommended DNS server is CoreDNS:
 - The coreDNS server is deployed as a pod in the kube-system namespace in the k8 kluster - Deployed as two pods for redundancy,

 as part of a replicaset.